HELMET SAFETY – A GOOD IDEA

 Colorado Ski Country encourages you to educate yourself on the benefits and limitations of wearing ski and snowboard helmets.
 Helmets provide added protection when you fall, but wearing a helmet doesn’t give you permission to ski or snowboard faster or more recklessly.

-About 70 percent of all skiers and snowboarders, and 90 percent of children nine years old and younger wear helmets on the slopes, numbers that have steadily increased over the past decade, according to the National Ski Areas Association (NSAA).
+About 81 percent of all skiers and snowboarders, and 90 percent of children seventeen years old and younger wear helmets on the slopes, numbers that have steadily increased over the past decade, according to the National Ski Areas Association (NSAA).
 At some resorts, helmets are mandatory for children taking lessons as part of ski and snowboard school, and many resorts offer inexpensive daily helmet rentals.

 The most important consideration when buying or renting a helmet for your child is to make sure it fits properly.
 A ski and snowboard helmet is not something to grow into.
 It’s very important that the helmet fits snugly and is secured with the helmet strap.